MatiasDwek/Sampling-Bad/README.md

-# EDA-Worms
+# Sampling-Bad

 Project for the Argentinian university ITBA.
-It was made with my partner Nicolas Taccone.
+It was made with my partner Julián Tachella.

-The project uses [Allegro](http://liballeg.org/) and Polonet libraries and it's a reimagining of the Worms Armageddon game.
-We took the liberty of using some of the original images and sounds, provided that this game was for educational purposes.
-It supports multiplayer via internet connection.
-To run it on the same machine, open two instances of the game and use the loopback address (127.0.0.1) to connect.
+Using a [Breaking Bad](http://www.imdb.com/title/tt0903747/) theme, the project is a signal sampling simulator for MATLAB.
+To run the project run pinkman.m script with MATLAB.

-To get an idea of what the game would look like, [this is a screenshot](http://i.imgur.com/nAG2Eqh.jpg) of an early build.
+To get an idea of what the program looks like, [here's a screenshot](http://i.imgur.com/XJLvpNM.png).